phonopy/phono3py/doc/command-options.md

 Band indices are specified.
 The calculated values at indices separated by space are averaged, and those separated by comma are separately calculated.
-The output file name will be, e.g., `gammas-mxxx-gxx(-sx)-bx.dat` where `bxbx...` shows the band indices where the values are calcualted and summed and averaged over those bands.
+The output file name will be, e.g., `gammas-mxxx-gxx(-sx)-bx.dat` where `bxbx...` shows the band indices where the values are calculated and summed and averaged over those bands.

 ```bash